Skip to content

 When a request is blocked due to the presence of malware, Gateway will log the match as a Block decision in your HTTP logs.

-If AV scanning is enabled, Gateway will use the following to determine whether a file is present in a request or response, and whether to scan that file (first match will result in the file being scanned):
+If AV scanning is turned on, Gateway will use the following criteria to determine whether a file is present in a request or response, and whether to scan that file.
+The first match will result in the file being scanned.

 • If the Content-Disposition HTTP header is Attachment

-• If the byte signature of the body of the request matches a signature we identify as one of the following file type categories:
+• If the byte signature of the body of the request matches a signature Gateway identifies as one of the following file type categories:

 • If the file name in the Content-Disposition header contains a file extension that indicates it is one of the file type categories above

 If none of the above conditions trigger a file to be scanned, Gateway will use the origin’s Content-Type header to determine whether or not to scan the file.
-Additionally, Gateway will not scan files it determines to be in the Image, Video, or Audio file type categories.
+Additionally, Gateway will not scan files it determines to be image, video, or audio files.

 If a file does not trigger a scan based on the three methods above but also does not match criteria to be exempted from scanning, Gateway will default to scanning the file for malware.